BFronz/CodeQuiz/README.md

 Highscores will be save so users can attempt to better thier scores while learing codeing questions that can be used as practice for technical interviews.

+For testing, the answers to quiz are:
+1. selector
+2. cost
+3. head
+4. ondrop
+5. All the above
+6. Node

 ## Acknowledgments

 * Rutgers Bootcamp Team